gabeio/lissome/readme.md

 - redishost|REDISHOST = the redis host
 - redisport|REDISPORT = the port redis is running on
 - redisauth|REDISAUTH = the auth for redis
+- redisdb|REDISDB = the db index redis connects to

 auth levels
 ===========